UKCloud/documentation/articles/vmware/vmw-how-create-catalog.md

 6. When you're done, click **OK**.

     A status bar will appear on top with the message: **Please wait**.
-You can close the window and check the progress by expanding the *Recent Tasks* section at the bottom of the vCloud Director interface.
+You can close the window and check the progress by expanding the *Recent Tasks* section at the bottom of the VMware Cloud Director interface.

 ***